hashicorp/pandora/docs/data-workarounds.md

 	...
 ```

 Once we've grabbed the Connections resource, we have to work our way to the specific model we want to change.
-For this issue, the file we want to override is [Model-ApiConnectionDefinitionProperties.json](https://github.com/hashicorp/pandora/blob/main/api-definitions/resource-manager/Web/2016-06-01/Connections/Model-ApiConnectionDefinitionProperties.json) which has the json Name of [ApiConnectionDefinitionProperties](https://github.com/hashicorp/pandora/blob/main/api-definitions/resource-manager/Web/2016-06-01/Connections/Model-ApiConnectionDefinitionProperties.json#L2).
+For this issue, the file we want to override is [Model-ApiConnectionDefinitionProperties.json](https://github.com/hashicorp/pandora/blob/main/api-definitions/resource-manager/Web/2016-06-01/Connections/Model-ApiConnectionDefinitionProperties.json) which has the JSON name [ApiConnectionDefinitionProperties](https://github.com/hashicorp/pandora/blob/main/api-definitions/resource-manager/Web/2016-06-01/Connections/Model-ApiConnectionDefinitionProperties.json#L2).

 ```
     ...